RaceStatsApp Review: Horse Racing Betting & Analytics App

 BSP Check - Live Betting

-BSP Check has the same interface as BSP Training, so if you have learnt how everything works there, it is easy to switch to betting with real money.
+It has the same interface as BSP Training, so if you have learnt how everything works there, it is easy to switch to betting with real money.

 The main difference is that you will have to work at reading the races quickly, as your betting will mostly be very close to the off or even just after the race starts.
 This is because the odds are often moving around a lot before the race.